Peter-SB/reddit-bookmark-organiser-app/README.md

 Features:

 - Save Reddit posts locally.
 Enter a post URL and the app will fetch the post data for offline local storage
 - Organise and Edit.
-Favourite, tag, notes, rating, read-status, and local editing of posts.
+Favourite, notes, rating, read-status, and local editing of posts.
 - De-duplication.
 Avoid resaving posts with checks of matching content in your library
 - Export posts for backups or other uses
 - Simple intuitive ui